Bulky (large waste)

 If you do not pay the lump sum penalty or if you contest it, the police court is seized.

-The judge may decide to impose a fine of €750 maximum (or up to €1,500, with confiscation of vehicle, if you used it to transport the waste).
+The judge may decide to impose a fine of €750 (or up to €1,500, with confiscation of vehicle, if you used it to transport the waste).

 Powers and powers of the Mayor in relation to waste